quark-engine/quark-script/CWE-78/README.md

     for method in ExternalStringCommand.getMethodsInArgs():
         methodCalled.add(method.fullName)

-    if methodCalled.intersection(STRING_MATCHING_API):
-        if not ExternalStringCommand.hasString(specialElementsPattern):
+    if methodCalled.intersection(STRING_MATCHING_API) and not ExternalStringCommand.hasString(specialElementsPattern):
-            print(f"CWE-78 is detected in method, {caller.fullName}")
+        continue
     else:
         print(f"CWE-78 is detected in method, {caller.fullName}")